anabottega/anabottega.github.io/_pages/research.md

 ## Work in Progress

-Progressivity and Distortions of Taxes and Transfers in Brazil (with João Francisco Cabral, Pedro Forquesato, and Fabiana Rocha)
+Progressivity and Distortions of Taxes and Transfers in Brazil (with João Francisco Cabral, Pedro Forquesato, Fabiana Rocha, and Hiaman Santos)

+BRASMOD: a tax-benefit open-access microsimulation model for Brazil (with João Francisco Cabral, Pedro Forquesato, Fabiana Rocha, and Hiaman Santos).
+See [BRASMOD website](https://joaofranciscocp.github.io/BRASMOD/).

 Payroll Taxes, Trade, and Wages